The Comprehensive Fee

 CIIS provides additional information on the estimated additional costs of off-campus study for each country/program.
 CIIS also has advice on how to save money and suggestions about what to pack, which is contained in our program-specific orientation information.

-Financial aid: Students may apply for additional financial aid from CIIS to help defray the costs associated with the program that are not covered by the comprehensive fee (visa costs, required immunizations, transportation in host city), if they have a current financial aid form on file in the financial aid office.
+Financial aid: Students may apply for additional financial aid from CIIS.
+These generous donor funds are designed to help defray the costs associated with the program that are not covered by the comprehensive fee (visa costs, required immunizations, transportation in host city), if they have a current financial aid form on file in the financial aid office.
 Requests for funds should be limited to costs that students would not incur if they remained on campus.
 For example, requests for fees for books will not be covered because students are responsible for the cost of books on campus.)
 Additional aid is not guaranteed and is dependent upon the individual level of need and the number of applicants seeking additional aid.
+Due to a high number of applications and limited funds, awards rarely exceed $700 per student/per semester.

 Application Fee: Students who submit completed applications reviewed by the selection committee will be charged an application fee of $30.
 One charge will be levied per applicant, per application cycle, irrespective of number of applications submitted.
 This fee will be applied to the student’s account.